L.A. Smog and Near Disaster for the Graf Zeppelin; 85 years ago today

 Dagmara Lizlovs

 After looking at the picture of the Zep Diner, I would like to mention that Zeppelins (Cepelinai) are the national dish of Lithuania.
 I first come across this dish at my dad’s Lithuanian parish when one of the parishioners asked me if I wanted to try his Zeppelins.
-Among the… Read more »
+Among the parishioners there, the word Zeppelin is much more associated with the dish, than with airships.

 Dagmara Lizlovs